 I would like to welcome you and your child to the Intensive Reading class—a fascinating course that I am excited to be teaching!
 Please consider getting involved in your child’s education throughout the term.
 By doing so, you can help your son or daughter succeed and maybe even enjoy learning something new yourself.
 And why not?
 The more we all know, the more we can make sense of events happening in the world today.

-Throughout the Reading course your son or daughter will either be using the Escalate or the Read to Achieve textbook depending on their specific course.
+Throughout the Reading course, your son or daughter will be using the Read 180 Universal computer program and the ReaL Book (the Read 180 companion text).
 This textbook provides a thorough examination of reading strategies and how to apply them to a variety of different texts.